module Long_list:sig

 should be at least twice the area (in

-is large (typically 100000 or more, this depends on your CPU), its is
+elements is large (typically 100000 or more, this depends on your CPU),

-the height (in logical pixels) of the ieth entry.
-If some heights are
+gives the height (in logical pixels) of the ieth entry.
+If some

 let height_fn _ = Some 30